Eugenio Da Venezia: Biography

 Eugenio Da Venezia was born in Venice.
 He trained at the Art Institute and the Academy of Fine Arts in Venice.
 His teachers were Ettore Tito, Emilio Paggiaro and Vittorio Bressanin.
 Later he studied at the Opera Bevilacqua La Masa in Palazzo Carminati in Venice, where his painting style developed.
 Here he was part of the group later known as I Giovani di Palazzo Carminati (The Palazzo Carminati Young) with Marco Novati, Fioravante Seibezzi, Juti Ravenna, Neno Mori, Mario Varagnolo and others.
 This group was influenced by Pio Semeghini and by the Scuola di Burano (Burano School).
 They were an anti-academic movement characterized by clear tones, and direct contact with nature.
 Eugenio Da Venezia and his painters friends rejected the avant-garde art for a real representation of the nature, portraits, still life using the colour as main element, according to the history of Art Venice tradition.

 From 1925 to 1956, Eugenio Da Venezia started exhibiting at annual exhibitions of Ca' Pesaro (International Gallery of Modern Art in Venice).
 During the Venice Biennale in 1934 he met the art magnate, the Duc de Trèvise (Sauvegard de l'Art Francaise), and the old Pierre Bonnard.
 They were impressed by Da Venezia's great skill as a colourist.
 As a result of this general appreciation from 1935 to 1940 he lived and exhibited in Paris.
 Back in Italy he participated in numerous exhibitions, including different editions of Venice Biennale, the VI Quadriennale di Roma in Rome, the Michetti Prize, the Opera Bevilacqua La Masa and many others.

 During the second half of the 20th century he continued painting and exhibiting throughout Italy, receiving numerous feedbacks of respect.
 Da Venezia's style remained post-impressionist until his death, rejecting avant-garde art movements such as Futurism, Cubism, Abstract art, Action painting.

-From the beginning of the 21st century the Italian art critic and curator Alain Chivilò decided to create a web site as tribute to Master Eugenio Da Venezia.
-For the first time a painter of I Giovani di Palazzo Carminati (the youths of Palazzo Carminati) group has dedicated an official internet page: biography, exhibitions, critical texts, photos, paintings and many more.